Online Quilting Courses vs. Free YouTube Tutorials: Which One Is Right for You?

 Based in Gloucestershire, UK, Kim enjoys yoga, cooking, and seaside and country walks with her husband, Nige.
 Her chief quilting assistant, Shadow the cat, is always on hand to supervise her projects.

-Download the free guide, "What You Need to Get Started With Quilting," to join Kim's newsletter list and begin your quilting journey today.
+Download the FREE Beginner Quilter's Toolkit - a free guide to help you to know how to get started with quilting and to join Kim's newsletter list and begin your quilting journey today.

 Download your FREE copy today.